 The main extractor then calls the actual extractor in the managed system or locally in SAP Solution Manager, based on the target RFC destination maintained in table E2E_ACTIVE_WLI.
 If the extractor runs locally the RFC destination would be NONE.
 The extractor is usually a function module and runs the extractor class to collect the data.
 When the main extractor receives the data from the extractor, it calls the automatic data enrichment.

 When the data has been enriched, the main extractor calls a data loader, which is a function module in the BW system of SAP Solution Manager which writes the data into data targets such as BW cubes or DB tables.

 When the data loader has finished, the main extractor can call the post processor, e.g. to clean up the data source system by deleting temporary extractor data.
 When the post processing has finished, the main extractor updates the status record for the extractor and ends.

-Remark: All data transported in the EFWK is in UTC.
+Note: All data transported in the EFWK is in the UTC time zone.
 The same applies to logging and the required record algorithm.
-Only when the data is written to the data storage it is converted to the time zone of Solution Manager.
+Only when the data is written to the data storage it is converted to the time zone of SAP Solution Manager.

-To make sure the EFWK doesn't overload the managed system or Solution Manager a resource management was put into place.
-This way the RFC destinations and workprocesses used by the EFWK are restricted.
+To make sure the EFWK doesn't overload the managed system or SAP Solution Manager, a resource management was put into place.
+This way the RFC destinations and work processes used by the EFWK are restricted.

 The Resource Manager starts the main extractor via a local RFC call (RFC destination NONE).
 This local RFC call blocks one dialog workprocess.
 In the main extractor the suitable call to the managed system is made, if the resource cap for this RFC destination is not used yet.

-While the extractor in the managed system collects the data, the local Dialog RFC might be rolled out, to free the local resource for other extractors.
-When the extractor delivers the required data the DIA RFC is rolled in again the data is processes by the extractor framework.
+While the extractor in the managed system collects the data, the local Dialog RFC might be rolled out to free the local resource for other extractors.
+When the extractor delivers the required data the DIA RFC is rolled in again the data is processed by the extractor framework.